polineniavinash/GenAI-DocumentDrivenChatbot/README.md

 Note: Database used - https://www.trychroma.com/

-## Setup and Installation
-Detailed instructions for setting up and running the project can be found in the `Installation.md` file.

 ## Contributions
 Your contributions make this project better!
 Feel free to fork, submit issues, or open pull requests.